 Our Lady has had some very beautiful and extraordinary names attributed to her during the centuries.
 Mystical Rose, Medaitrix of all Graces, Morning Star, Ark of the Covenant, and Mother Most Amiable are just a few!
 Imagine how Jesus must feel when we honor His Blessed Mother with such exquisite titles.
 You can read the titles given to the Blessed Virgin Mary in the Litany of Loretto to your children.
 Then, using holy cards, stickers, tissue paper and other art supplies you can create a collage featuring Our Lady's many holy qualities and titles.
 Encourage your children to include pictures they've drawn of and for Our Blessed Mother, and invite them to add special messages, poems and sentiments of their love.
 With so many distinguished titles to choose from, children will enjoy choosing a new way to address Mary every day of May, or least, every week!

-One of the most exciting things about May, when I was a little girl, was looking forward to our Church's May Crowning!
+One of the most exciting things about May when I was a little girl was our Church's May Crowning!
 It was so fun to dress up again in my First Communion dress, and carry roses down the aisle to the statue of Our Mother of Divine Grace, while the parish sang hymns in her honor.
 Both boys and girls would participate in the darling tradition, with one lucky girl and boy being chosen for the honor of carrying the crown of roses to be placed atop the head of the statue.
 Whether or not your parish holds a May Crowning, you can plan one with your children in your very own home!
 You can make it as simple as having your child collect flowers from the garden and making a "daisy chain" to form a crown for your own statue of the Queen of Heaven.
-If you're yearning to try a more elaborate May Crowning, check Lacy's delightfully complete May Crowning celebration ideas over at Catholic Icing.
+Jessica at Shower of Roses has an variety of beautiful May Crowning celebrations to inspire your family to new traditions.
+And Lacy shares some delightful May Crowning ideas over at Catholic Icing too.

 Have a wonderful month dedicated to our Blessed Mother.
 And to all Mothers everywhere, may you enjoy a blessed and happy Mother's day!